OEUG99/Knowledge-Garden/pages/Graph___Style Guide.md

 # Pages
 	- Page name should avoid abbreviation, i.e. `math` should be `mathematics.` This helps with avoiding name conflicts.
+		- For incredibly long names, it is acceptable to abbreviate.
 	- All pages should implement the `tags::` page prop.
 Each page should be tagged using the following method.
 		- ## Tagging Pages
 			- Create a list of tags inside the `tags::` page prop, start with something broad, then narrow it down and refine it.